At OhioHealth, we provide expertise focused on the unique needs

 - Changes in mobility or daily independent functioning

-Learn more about what to expect from the comprehensive geriatric medical consultation.
+Learn more about what to expect from the comprehensive geriatric medical consultation available at The Gerlach Center.

 Physicians often request a neuropsychological evaluation when a patient exhibits memory, behavior or emotional changes that are not easily explained or treated.